 10. It’s never actually stated that the forbidden fruit mentioned in the Bible is an apple.
 Some claim that it was more likely a fig or pomegranate.

-The idea that the forbidden fruit was an apple came from an early pun between the Latin words for evil and apple.
+The apple was thought to be the forbidden fruit because of an early pun between the Latin words for “evil” and “apple.”

 11. Humans have more than five senses.
 The actual number ranges from 9 to over 20.